Hobart Paving: Music video

 A black-and-white music video was produced to promote the single.
-It was later published on YouTube in May 2012.
+It was later made available on YouTube in May 2012.

 Mixes

 "Hobart Paving" was slightly remixed for single release, adding subtle overdubs and extra instrumentation.

 "Your Head My Voice (Voix Revirement)" is a remix of "Who Do You Think You Are", though the source material is unrecognisable in the mix, hence the different title.
 However, if one reverses the audio, the lyrics "Every day sees another scar, tell me who do you..." are audible.
 Also of note is the writing credits for "Your Head My Voice (Voix Revirement)" which list Stanley/Wiggs/James as composers, none of whom composed "Who Do You Think You Are" and marking the only time Richard David James/Aphex Twin would be listed as a co-writer of a Saint Etienne track.

 An alternative mix of "Hobart Paving", created for the single but ultimately not used, was eventually released on the Nice Price outtakes collection in 2006.